 Other symptoms depend on which tissues are attacked by the immune system.

 Drinking alcohol over a period of years might reduce the risk of developing SLE.

 Alcohol and Risk of SLE

 Articles on SLE

 - Barbhaiya, M., et al. Influence of alcohol consumption on the risk of SLE among women.
 Arth Care & Res.

 - A chance to help medical science.
-Together, NHS and NHS are the world’s largest and longest-running study of health.
+Together, NHS and NHSI are the world’s largest and longest-running study of health.
 NHSIII is now recruiting nurses and nursing students.
 Help further our knowledge of alcohol and the risk of SLE.
 The NHSs are a major source of medical knowledge.
 To learn more, visit NHSIII.